-Wheat Flour – For best results use a strong bread making flour so that the gluten will provide a good structure to the bread crumb.
-Spelt, rye, barley and other specialty flours are usually best combined with a strong wheat bread flour.
+Wheat flour – For best results use a strong bread making flour so that the gluten will provide a good structure to the bread crumb.
+Spelt, rye, barley and other speciality flours are usually best combined with a strong wheat bread flour.

 Water – Bread machines will warm the ingredients so it is not necessary to use warm water.

-Oil & Fat – Adding oil or fat will soften the crumb, add flavour and can help improve keeping quality.
+Oil and fat – Adding oil or fat will soften the crumb, add flavour and can help improve keeping-quality.

 Sugar – Not an absolute essential, but a small amount of sugar will act as a food for the yeast, add sweetness and colour the crust.